The Icepick Surgeon: Content

-A prolog to the book has its own apocryphal story about Egyptian Queen Cleopatra originally written by the philosopher Plutarch.
+A prologue to the book has its own apocryphal story about Egyptian Queen Cleopatra originally written by the philosopher Plutarch.
 It claims that the Queen did experiments on both criminals and her own servants involving the effects of poisons and whether one could determine the sex of a child before it was born.
 The first chapter discusses the history of pirate William Dampier who used his thievery as a source for biological research on animals through his travels.
 While his work would serve as a precursor for the studies done by Charles Darwin, Dampier is also remembered as having been a prolific thief and murderer.
 The second chapter is an inspection of how Henry Smeathman went to Sierra Leone for his work in entomology and became a contributing part of the slave trade in the region, which Kean also notes is the contributive taint infecting many early scientists and the trinkets they ended up collecting for museums.
 The third chapter covers the grave robbing activities of John Hunter and, years later, of Robert Knox and his hiring of individuals to provide cadavers for university research.

 The fifth chapter looks into the activities of Thomas Edison and his competition against alternating current producers versus his direct current technologies.
 In order to present the alternating current as dangerous, Edison killed 44 dogs, 6 calves, and 2 horses in a purposefully misleading exhibition.
-The sixth chapter considers the scientific conflict between Edward Drinker Cope and Othniel Charles Marsh, who actively sabotaged and committed fraud against each other in order prove themselves the better paleontologist.
+The sixth chapter considers the scientific conflict between Edward Drinker Cope and Othniel Charles Marsh, who actively sabotaged and committed fraud against each other in order to prove themselves the better paleontologist.
 The seventh chapter goes over the horrific actions of Nazi scientists during World War II.
 It also uses them as context for the other people discussed in the book to consider the idea of whether good deeds outweigh bad actions.
 The eighth chapter tells the story of Walter Freeman and his lobotomy work, where he acted as the eponymous icepick surgeon by devising a new method for conducting lobotomies involving an icepick inserted through the eye socket in order to cut the limbic lobe from the rest of the brain.
 Despite his claims of curing patients, a significant number died from his method of operation.
-The eleventh chapter is on the torture and interrogation methods of Henry Murray who created an abusive study used on volunteer students to determine the effectiveness of his verbal torture methods.
+The tenth chapter is on the torture and interrogation methods of Henry Murray who created an abusive study used on volunteer students to determine the effectiveness of his verbal torture methods.
 His work is most well known for being used on one particular volunteer, Theodore Kaczynski, who went on to become the Unabomber.

 Footnotes are included throughout the book to include extra details about various subject matter.
 They are often paired with a URL address link to podcast episodes also covering the people discussed in the book.
 An appendix is used as a repository for additional material and scientific individuals and crimes committed beyond what was in the book, along with possible future crimes in science with new technologies and areas of exploration.